Neteller

 4. Click the Success or Decline button (depending on the amount specified in the request).

-5. Accept a callback with information about the payment result.
+5. Receive the final callback with information about the payment result.

-The full information about purchase process by using Neteller through Payment Page is provided in the section Purchases by using Payment Page.
+More information about processing purchases by using the Neteller method via Payment Page is provided in the Purchases by using Payment Page section.

 Purchases by using Gate